 1. Content

-First and foremost, start with content, study your competitorâs LinkedIn posts.
-Take a look at the tone of voice of those posts and the frequency.
+First and foremost, start with content and study your competitorsâ LinkedIn posts.
+Take a look at the tone of voice of those posts and their frequency.
 Look for media content.
 Do they share videos, images, slides, and infographics?
-If yes, then how often?
+If yes, how often?

-2. Reactions (on Posts)
+2. Reactions (on posts)

-LinkedIn recently followed Facebookâs lead and added 5 more ways you can react to posts.
-Take into account the total number of reactions the posts receive.
-Make sure also to filter out the number of so-called âinsideâ reactions.
-These are the likes and comments received from the employees of your competitor.
-This aspect will help you understand the quality of engagement the brand gets on their posts.
+LinkedIn recently followed Facebookâs lead and added five more ways you can react to posts.
+Take into account the total number of reactions posts receive.
+Make sure to filter out the number of so-called âinsiderâ reactions.
+These are the likes and comments received from your competitorsâ employees.
+This aspect will help you understand the quality of engagement the brand gets on its posts.

 3. Responses

-Take the time also to study the comments people leave under the posts.
+Take the time to study the comments people leave under the posts.
 Are they primarily positive or negative?
 How do people interact with the brand on LinkedIn?

 4. Demographics